kamiyamazgc/text_agent/README.md

 ### Quality Assurance & Processing
 - **Intelligent Translation**: Multi-language to Japanese translation (translator returns only the translated text)
 - **Grammar Checking**: LanguageTool integration for error detection.
 Proofreader keeps the original meaning, leaves unknown terms untouched, and outputs only the corrected text.
-- **Readability Scoring**: LLM-based quality evaluation with optional MeCab morphological analysis
+- **Readability Scoring**: LLM-based quality evaluation.
+Installing `fugashi` enables token-based metrics via MeCab; without it a simple character heuristic is used and may misjudge short texts.
 - **Accurate Language Detection**: Differentiates Japanese and Chinese using langdetect
 - **Automatic Retry**: Smart retry logic for quality improvement
 - **Text Fixing**: Mechanical fixes for common transcription errors